govindrai/phase-0-handbook/phase-0-prerequisites.md

 * Get to know some of the people you are going to be on-site with.
 The main way this is going to get accomplished is within your accountability group, who you will check in with every week.
 * Get your feet wet with pairing.
 When you come on-site you are going to be pairing about 95% of the time and we want you to start getting use to this from Day 1.
 In Phase 0 you are going to have required Peer Pairing sessions and Guided Pairing Sessions.
 After these sessions you will also give and receive feedback from your pair.
 * Ensure that every student enters Phase 1 with a baseline experience to build on during Phases 1 - 3.
 Some students come to DBC with a little more experience than others and we want there to be a way to level that out some so eveyone has at least been exposted to the fundementals before starting Phase 1.
 * Introduce you to DBC's style of "learning how to learn."
 While at DBC, you are going to be given challenges that will help you learn certain concepts.
-There are a lot of methods you are going to use to turely understand these concepts.
+There are a lot of methods you are going to use to truely understand these concepts.
 There might be a lecture or video or there might be a specific book/document referenced in the challenge to guide you.
 But the main way you are going to learn the concepts is by working with your pair, using online docs, and googling when you get stuck.
 Along the way there will be a lot of people you can ask questions to.
 There are guides in Phase 0, instructors in Phases 1 - 3, and other alumni/mentors throughout the entire experience.
 * Learning to expose your ignormace.
 This means knowing when you do not know something and being able to ask a quesion.
 There will be many people along your jouney at DBC that are willing and eager to help, you just have to ask for it.
-Whether it be a technical question, a concept you are not getting or simply needing someone to talk to and support you.
+Whether it be a technical question, a concept you are not getting, or simply needing someone to talk to and support you.

-Right now you are in your pre-Phase 0 prep period.
-Before you can start Phase 0, you will need to complete a few administrative tasks and personal preparation.
-Please go through each of these sections and complete each task.
-You should be well acquainted with our program and what is going to be expected of you once completeling these tasks and will be ready to start Phase 0 by your start date.
+Before you can start Phase 0, you will need to complete a few administrative requirements and personal preparation.
+Please go through each of these sections and complete each requirement.
+You should be well acquainted with our program and what is going to be expected of you once completing these requirements and will be ready to start Phase 0 by your start date.
 If you do not feel fully acquanted or know exactly  what is expected of you, do not worry or freak out, there will be plenty of time to ask questions in your first week of Phase 0.

 Here is a rough timeline of what you can expect from now until your start date:
-* Right now you should be working on these prerequisites (please do not wait until your start date to do these)
+* Right now you should be working on these prerequisites.
+These must be done before your start date.
 * You will hear from us about a week before your start date.
-At this time we will help you get set up with the systems you will need to use in Phase 0 (Socrates, Phase 0 app, etc)
+At this time we will help you get set up with the systems you will need to use in Phase 0 (Socrates, Phase 0 app, etc).
-* The Friday before you start we will check in again to remind you to complete everything that is required (it is especially important that we have your GitHub user name by the Friday before your start date)
+* The Friday before you start we will check in again to remind you to complete everything that is required (it is especially important that we have your GitHub user name by the Friday before your start date).
-* During the first week of Phase 0 you will have an Intro Session with a member of the Phase 0 Team to make sure you have all your questions answered and are ready to hit the ground running
+* During the first week of Phase 0 you will have an Intro Session with a member of the Phase 0 Team to make sure you have all your questions answered and are ready to hit the ground running.
+These intro sessions are only offered during business hours (9:00AM PST to 6:00PM PST).

 If you have any questions, comments, concerns, or feedback for the Phase 0 Team, please contact us at <phase0@devbootcamp.com>.
 Please mention your start date in the email.